skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 work of the final two chapters:

 <div class="document">
-**Part XII: The Fall of Myran Allidia**
+**Part XII: The Fall of Myran Alidia**

-Mistress Myran Allidia was the sole ruler of Khelberg.
-With the other members of the triumvirate defeated, she now became Queen Allidia.
+Mistress Myran Alidia was the sole ruler of Khelberg.
+With the other members of the triumvirate defeated, she now became Queen Alidia.
 Her blindness made her fearful and filled her with a lust for vengeance.
 Her injury pained her at all times, no no healer could undo the damage she had suffered.
 She came to hate and despise all Humans for Lorman's